spinner

 This mode supports TWAIN and sometimes WIA depending on the manufacturers implementation, and when selecting a WIA source device, the settings implied by all Mode 1 configurations may not apply as one would expect.
 This is because WIA is not actually TWAIN and WIA devices are defined for use with the Windows Imaging Acquisition API, which at this time cScanTWAIN operates in a TWAIN compliant manner.

-Mode 1 also supports the use of the scanners default dialog as set by the "UI" parameter in the scanner profiles.
+Mode 1 also supports the use of the scanners default dialog by using the "UI" parameter in the scanner profiles.
 Regardless of which mode is used, anytime the scanner default dialogs are used then the user will have the most control over the scanner settings as possible.

 MODE 2